konaraddi/osv-fire/README.md

 #### What's next?
 * Get the OSV to consistently get to the fire site and accurately detect fires
+    * May have the OSV go around the fire site the long way
+        * The OSV goes straight when moving forward so lining up next to the fire site would be less of an issue
 * Write code for the OSV to extinguish fires (bonus objective)